Funding for the Red Knot Survival Project

 GCA is very pleased to note that Patagonia, the clothing and outdoor equipment retailer, blessed

-the Red Knot Survival Project with a generous grant to fund our 2011 field season expenses last May.
+the Red Knot Survival Project with a generous grant to fund our 2011 field season.
 The GCA founders, along with three volunteer assistants, were on hand at Delaware Bay for ten days overall at the end of May.
 The difference between the Patagonia grant amount and our actual expense budget for this very active period in New Jersey was picked up by a loyal and annual corporate supporter, the patent law firm of Schwegman, Lundberg & Woessner, out of Minneapolis.
 Many thanks to both of these sponsors for making 2011 happen for GCA.

 If you, as a private individual, a corporation, a professional or as an organization, recognize the severity of the clear trend toward extinction of this bellwether species, and you are moved to be part of solutions to reverse the trend, please respond with your questions, your advice and your support.